 - Is the scope of this question appropriate to the assignment or research task?
 Can I produce a sufficiently robust analysis within my time and page limits?
 If not, how might I narrow or broaden the variables?

 - Why is it important to answer this question?
 Why does it matter that we don’t know the answer?
 What useful knowledge might we gain?

 - What kind of evidence would I need to convincingly answer this question?
 Is that evidence available to me?

-As subject-matter experts, your professors and advisor(s) are always the go-to resource for guidance on research questions.
-They’re probably not going to formulate one for you, though; to help you get started, our "Constructing Research Questions" workshop will walk you through the process of selecting a rich, trenchant research question.
-View the video and slides or register for the next live session: workshops are offered in the first four weeks of each quarter; you can sign up during workshop season through WCOnline.
+As subject-matter experts, your professors and advisor(s) are the go-to resource for guidance on research questions.
+They’re generally not going to formulate one for you, though; for an in-depth look at generating research questions, attend our "Constructing Research Questions" workshop or view the video.
+Workshops are offered in the first four weeks of each quarter; you can sign up during workshop season through WCOnline.
 See the whole workshop list here.

 Then dig into our other links for more dirt on research questions!